kamalrajp/tech-interview-handbook/non-technical/behavioral.md

 - Where do you see yourself in 5 years?
 - Why do you want to work here?
 - How do you handle disagreements with coworkers?

+## Stripe

+- How do you stay up to date with latest technologies?
+- Explain a project that you worked on recently that was difficult.
+- Where do you see yourself in five years?

+## Twitter

+- What would your previous boss have said your biggest strength was?

 #### References